YagoLopez/material-light/README.md

 - Components available also as Angular Modules allowing Code-Splitting/Lazy-loading.
 This implies loading only the components needed at runtime
 - Ready for Ahead of Time Compilation (AOT)
 - Tested in main desktop/mobile browsers: Chrome (Android, IOS, desktop), FF, Edge, IE, Opera. <a href="https://angular.io/docs/ts/latest/guide/browser-support.html" target="_blank">(Browsers supported)</a>
-- No dependencies of other libraries like JQuery or Bootstrap.
+- No dependencies from other libraries like JQuery or Bootstrap.

 ## Objective